Stan Getz

 Personal life

 Getz was divorced from Byrne in Mexico in 1956, after which, due to Byrne's own addictions, she was unable to take care of the children.
-Eventually, the children were rescued and awarded by the Court to Getz's second wife, Monica Silfverskiöld,[18] daughter of Swedish physician and former Olympic medalist Nils Silfverskiöld and Swedish Countess Mary von Rosen.
+Eventually, the children were awarded by the Court to Getz's second wife, Monica Silfverskiöld,[18] daughter of Swedish physician and former Olympic medalist Nils Silfverskiöld and Swedish Countess Mary von Rosen.
 Monica had insisted on raising the family together, as the children had been divided among family members, and eventually they raised five children: Steven, David, and Beverley (children of Stan and Beverly); and Pamela and Nicolaus (children of Stan and Monica).
 The couple lived in Copenhagen, Denmark, partly to escape the prevalence of drugs in America at the time.
 Monica would also become Stan's manager and a major influence in his life.

 In 1962, Monica returned with the family to Sweden after having discovered Stan's recurring addictions.
 During the following period, as he was trying to persuade her to come back, he sent her two test pressings, one of which, Jazz Samba with Charlie Byrd, was pivotal to her plans for the next record, Getz/Gilberto.
 However, Getz's association with Byrd soured, due to a lawsuit that Byrd initiated.
 [19]